trek-view/basecamp/_posts/2021-02-05-turn-360-photo-into-non-360-photo.md

 You'll need an image file.

-The manufacturers software often supports grabbing part of a video frame.
+The manufacturers supplied camera software often supports grabbing part of a video frame.

-[The Map the Paths Desktop Uploader allows you to convert 360 videos into 360 photo frames](https://www.mapthepaths.com/uploader), which could be another solution to get a 360 image from a video to use with GIMP.

 ### Step 2: Convert to a flat image